 Proper framing starts in the research phase when exploring the problem area.

-Research gives us the problem, not the answer
+Excerpt from Research gives us the problem, not the answer

 This cuts to a fundamental question of where research belongs.
 If the team can’t decide which of multiple directions is better, it means the project wasn’t sufficiently shaped.
 There wasn’t enough problem definition.